 The Centers for Medicare & Medicaid Services (CMS), the federal agency that runs Medicare, monitors the quality of care Medicare health plans provide.
-One way CMS does this is to ask people with Medicare about their health-to see if the care their health plan provides keeps them as healthy as possible.
+One way CMS does this is to ask people with Medicare about their health-to see if their health plan's care keeps them as healthy as possible.

 CMS conducts a survey called the "Medicare Health Outcomes Survey-Modified."
 This survey asks about your physical and mental health.
 Your name was randomly selected for the survey.
-(For some health plans that have fewer enrollees, all members with Medicare are being asked to participate.)
+(For some health plans with few enrollees, all members with Medicare are asked to take it.)

-Please take the time to fill out this survey and return it to us in the postage-paid envelope.
+Please fill out this survey and return it to us in the postage-paid envelope.

-The accuracy of the survey depends on answers we get from you and others selected for this survey.
-All information you provide is protected by the Privacy Act and will not be shared.
+The accuracy of the survey depends on answers we get from you and others.
+Your answers are protected by the Privacy Act and will not be shared.
 You do not have to participate in this survey.
 Your help is voluntary and your decision to participate or not participate will not affect your Medicare benefits.
-Because your answers can help others with Medicare, we hope you will help us.
+Because your answers can help others with Medicare, we hope you will help.

-If you have questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
+If you have questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or email [EMAIL ADDRESS].
 Thank you for your help with this important survey.

 P.S.
-If you have trouble completing the survey, a relative, friend or caregiver who knows about your health can fill out the survey for you.
+If you have trouble completing the survey, a relative, friend, or caregiver who knows about your health can fill out the survey for you.